Temporal Action Segmentation: An Analysis of Modern Techniques: Level of Supervision

-Later, some architectural improvements for MS-TCN were proposed.
-MS-TCN++~\cite{li2020ms} further improves the efficiency of MS-TCN by sharing the parameters in the refinement stages and introduces a dual dilated layer to capture both local and global features.
-RPGaussian~\cite{zhang2019frontal} introduces a bilinear pooling module that can be integrated into TCNs to serve as a computationally efficient feature fusion operation, \eg, by replacing the last $1\times1$ convolution layer in the first stage of MS-TCN~\cite{farha2019ms}.
-GatedR~\cite{wang2020gated} improves MC-TCN by using a gated forward refinement network to adaptively correct errors from the previous stages.
-It also includes a multi-stage sequence-level refinement loss to correct the errors in the previous predictions.
+Several follow-up works proposed improvements to the MS-TCN architecture.
+RPGaussian~\cite{zhang2019frontal} integrates a bilinear pooling module into TCNs by substituting the final $1\times1$ convolution layer in the initial stage of MS-TCN for efficient feature fusion.
+GatedR~\cite{wang2020gated} adds a gated refinement network to adaptively correct errors from preceding stages.
+It incorporates a multi-stage sequence-level refinement loss to rectify errors from previous predictions.

-Recently, analyzing the fragmentation issues in TCNs, Singhania~\etal~\cite{singhania2021coarse} proposed an encoder-decoder model with a coarse-to-fine ensemble of decoding layers, C2F-TCN.
-The ensemble of these decoder outputs less fragmented and better results.
-This work also presents a multi-resolution feature-level augmentation strategy and an action loss, which penalizes misclassifications at the video level, improving the segmentation performance.
+C2F-TCN ~\cite{singhania2021coarse} is an encoder-decoder framework with the motivation to tackle over-segmentation.
+This model incorporates a coarse-to-fine ensemble of decoding layers, resulting in less fragmented segments.
+This work also introduces a multi-resolution feature-level augmentation strategy and a complex activity loss, improving segmentation performance.